Skip to main content

 • Have a conversation about the different sounds given different conditions with snow.
 Students should notice that when there is a thick layer of snow, there is no sound.

-• Show students a picture of a snowflake, have them describe it.
+• Examine a picture of a snowflake, have them describe it.
 How does the structure of a snowflake relate to this phenomenon?

-• This could be followed by a lab or demonstration on how sound waves travel on different materials.
+• Conduct a lab or demonstration on how sound waves travel on different materials.
 A similar lab can be found here: University of Vermont.
 In my version, I included stations with the different states of water, I also included memory foam and shaving cream or material that is similar to snow (if there is snow even better).
 They should realize that sound waves travel differently depending on the surface (sometimes get absorbed, sometimes make things vibrate, etc.) Ask students what they think the common factors of materials that absorb sound are.

-• Lead students to think about what technologies do we use that absorb sound as snow does.
+• Think about what technologies do we use that absorb sound as snow does.
 Why is this important?

-• Finally, students can read the following article: Snow science: Silent snow - MSU Extension
+• Read the following article: Snow science: Silent snow - MSU Extension

 Iowa Core Alignment